Communities urged to tap into infrastructure money

 The Biden administration’s Infrastructure Report Card gave the state a grade of C-, saying there are at least 1,194 miles of highway in poor condition.

-John Pourbaix, executive director of Construction Industries of Massachusetts, has called on state leaders to pursue an "aggressive" bridge repair program and begin channeling federal funds immediately into fixing structurally deficient ones.
+John Pourbaix, executive director of Construction Industries of Massachusetts, has called on state leaders to pursue an “aggressive” bridge repair program and begin channeling federal funding immediately into fixing structurally deficient ones.

 “Every community across the commonwealth has bridges in need of repair and/or reconstruction,” Pourbaix wrote in a recent letter to officials.
 “Addressing a handful of bridges across the state in piecemeal fashion will not get us out of the federal penalty nor will it ensure the safety of the public.
 Our bridges must be a priority.”